 Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Time Frame Comment NORTH DE ANZA SPECIAL AREA Policy LU-21.1 Conceptual Plan Community Development - Planning; Public Works - Development Services, General Fund IM As part of the "Objective Standards" Work Program item, this action is recommended as a Phase 1 action item.
 Expected to be completed within 18-24 months from Council authorization.
 There are landscape easements required on the west side of De Anza.
 While setbacks currently exist on the east side with existing developments, there are no regulations that require these.
 Regulations to allow implementation of these landscape setbacks on the east side of De Anza is recommended.
-NORTH DE ANZA SPECIAL AREA Policy LU-21.2 Land Use Primarily office, and research and development uses supplemented with limited commercial and residential uses.
-See Figure LU-2 for residential densities and criteria.
-Community Development - Planning General Fund IM See comments for Policy LU-21.1 NORTH DE ANZA SPECIAL AREA Policy LU-21.3 Streetscape and Connectivity roadway improvements for bike lanes and pedestrian crossings.
-Pedestrian and bike improvements and enhanced nedestrian crossings are also envisioned along other streets in this area to create an interconnected Community Development - Planning; Public Works - Development Services General Fund IM See comments for Policy LU-21.1 NORTH DE ANZA SPECIAL AREA Strategy LU- 21.4 Building Design Locate buildings along the street with parking areas to the rear.
+NORTH DE ANZA SPECIAL AREA Policy LU-21.2 Land Use Community Development - Planning General Fund IM See comments for Policy LU-21.1 NORTH DE ANZA SPECIAL AREA Policy LU-21.3 Streetscape and Connectivity roadway improvements for bike lanes and pedestrian crossings.
+Pedestrian and bike improvements and enhanced pedestrian crossings are also envisioned along other streets in this area to create an interconnected Community Development - Planning; Public Works - Development Services General Fund IM See comments for Policy LU-21.1 NORTH DE ANZA SPECIAL AREA Strategy LU- 21.4 Building Design Locate buildings along the street with parking areas to the rear.
 Break up massing of large office buildings along the street with pedestrian scaled elements and locate building entries and active uses along the street frontage to improve the pedestrian character of the area.
 Mixed-use buildings should include entries, active uses and gathering spaces along the street.
-Community Development - Planning General Fund Con.
+General Fund Con.
 Not an action item.
 NORTH DE ANZA SPECIAL AREA Policy LU-21.5 Gateway Concept Building and landscape design should be of high quality and reflect the fact that this area is a gateway into Cupertino from Interstate 280 and points north.
 Community Development - Planning General Fund Con.
 Not an action item.
 NORTH DE ANZA SPECIAL AREA Policy LU-21.6 Neighborhood Buffers Provide building transitions, setbacks and/or landscaping to buffer development from adjoining single-family residential uses.
-Community Development - Planning General Fund There are setbacks and/or landscaping buffers included for development on the west side of De Anza Blvd, but not on the east side.
+Community Development - Planning General Fund IM There are setbacks and/or landscaping buffers included for development on the west side of De Anza Blvd, but not on the east side.
 SOUTH DE ANZA SPECIAL AREA Policy LU-22.1 Conceptual Plan Maintain and implement the existing South De Anza and Sunnyvale-Saratoga Conceptual Plans.
 Community Development - Planning General Fund Con.
 Not an action item.